3 years full-time

 You will take 45 credits of Politics and International Relations modules from a list provided annually by the Department.
 These may include:

-You will take 15 credits of Law modules from a list provided annually by the Department.
+You will also take 30 credits of Law modules from a list provided annually by the Department.
 These may include:

 Credits and levels of learning